All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What Happens in Your Body When You Stop

 Semaglutide has a half-life of about one week, meaning it takes roughly five weeks for the drug to be substantially cleared from your body.
-During that time, you will notice its effects gradually fading.
+During that time, you'll notice its effects gradually fading.

 Appetite returns.
 This is usually the first and most noticeable change.
 The appetite suppression that felt so effortless on semaglutide begins to lift.
 Hunger signals come back.
 Food starts occupying more mental space.
 The "food noise" that had quieted down returns, sometimes with a vengeance.
 Many patients describe this as one of the most challenging aspects of discontinuation.

 Cravings intensify.
 Along with general appetite, specific cravings for calorie-dense, highly palatable foods tend to resurface.
-This is not a willpower failure.
-It is your brain's reward pathways returning to their pre-treatment baseline.
+This isn't a willpower failure.
+It's your brain's reward pathways returning to their pre-treatment baseline.
 Semaglutide was modulating dopamine signaling in areas related to food reward, and without it, those pathways revert.

 Gastric emptying speeds up.
 On semaglutide, food stays in your stomach longer, contributing to prolonged fullness after meals.
 When you stop, gastric emptying returns to normal, and you may feel hungry again sooner after eating.